MahsaCharandabi/slate/source/includes/_customers.md

 Permanently deletes a customer and events for that customer.

 ### Returns
-Returns an object with a true parameter and the id of deleted customer on success.
+Returns an object with a true parameter and the ID of deleted customer on success.
 If the customer ID does not exist, this call returns an error.

 ## List all customers
 > Definition: